AWScommunity/AWScommunity/README.md

 ---
 AWS Elastic Beanstalk handles the auto- provisioning of the infrastructure, deploys the application, handles the load by applying auto scaling, and monitors the application.

 to create artifacts of codes like .jar .exe (novice me thinks- artifact creation is next natural compulsion in case of some s/w, apps But not so, if we are doing some https websites only BUT idk if i am right). then comes writing the sequence of what we did in Lpost2 and creating artifacts, all in one aws pipeline so that it knows what next to do on its own.
-I've summarized it below: <iframe src="https://giphy.com/embed/2wLc0VnNbFwyRCZn2U" width="480" height="211" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/2wLc0VnNbFwyRCZn2U">via GIPHY</a></p>
+I've summarized it below, open in new tab: https://giphy.com/embed/2wLc0VnNbFwyRCZn2U
 ---
 Some questions commonly asked in AWS SAA- CO2 Solution Archi Exam:
 When using AWS for R&D ahead of planned migration, how do you prevent unexpected increases or spikes in billing?